naman16/cloud-security/docs/AWS Security Guardrails & Terraform.md

 ## Introduction

-Traditional security approaches designed for on-premises environments are inadequate in addressing the unique risks posed by cloud.
+Traditional security approaches designed for on-premises environments are inadequate in addressing the unique risks posed by the cloud.
 The distributed and dynamic nature of cloud resources, speed of development and innovation, multi-tenant architectures, and decentralized operating models have resulted in a complex threat landscape that requires a fundamental shift in building and operating scalable security programs.
 This paradigm shift has popularized the concepts of paved roads and security guardrails to reduce the security burdens on the engineers and enable them to focus on innovation and driving business value, without compromising on security.
 Below, I have included some helpful resources better to explain the concepts of paved roads and security guardrails but at a high-level:

 * *Paved Roads*: Originally conceptualized by Netflix, refers to a set of standardized frameworks (e.g., authentication patterns, certificate management, service mesh, etc.), self-service tools, and automated processes that are easily readily consumable by engineers, allowing them to focus on their core responsibilities and not worry about implementing security requirements.
 * *Security Guardrails*: These are preventive controls, integrated into the development workflows, that define the security boundaries and force the engineers to operate with them, thereby stopping misconfigured and vulnerable resources (code) from being released into cloud environments.